 No preferred orientation

-Because of the low gravity and lack of water on the Moon and asteroids, clasts in breccias from these planetary bodies do not display preferred orientation.
+Because of the low gravity and lack of water on the Moon and asteroids, clasts in breccias from these planetary bodies rarely display preferred orientation.

 Impact breccias are fractal